joeyjenhuang/eci-586/README.md

 ## Software

-Students must have Internet access and access to a Web browser (e.g., Safari, Firefox, Chrome) to participate in this course.
-The Moodle course site and Web-based software required for completing course projects may only be accessed online.
-It is strongly recommended that students have high-speed Internet access (e.g., cable modem).
+Students should feel comfortable installing new software programs and navigating unfamiliar graphical user interfaces.
+It is also recommended that students in this class have some background knowledge of online learning environments (e.g. LMS, MOOCs, etc.) and

+### Required Software

 This course requires R and R Studio, which will be used to provide hands-on experience with the concepts and skills addressed in course readings.
-R, R studio, and Tableau can be installed on computers running Windows, MacOS, and Linux operating systems.

-Finally, students should feel comfortable installing new software programs and navigating unfamiliar graphical user interfaces.
-It is also recommended that students in this class have some background knowledge of online learning environments (e.g. LMS, MOOCs, etc.) and an understanding of basic descriptive statistics (e.g. distribution, frequencies, mean, variability, etc.).

-### Required Software

-For students who prefer completing course projects using a programming tools, we will use:

 1.  **R** (<https://www.r-project.org>) is an open-source language and computing environment for data manipulation, analysis, and visualization.
 Installation files for Windows, Mac, and Linux can be found at the website for the Comprehensive R Archive Network, <http://cran.r-project.org/>.

 2.  **R Studio** (<https://www.rstudio.com>) is an integrated development environment (IDE) for R which includes an R console, syntax-highlighting editor, and tools for plotting, packages, and workspace management.
 The R Student Desktop application can be downloaded from <https://www.rstudio.com/products/RStudio/#Desktop>.

-For students who prefer using point and click non-programming tools if this matches better with your comfort level or intended mode of application after completing the course, we will use:

-1.

-Regardless of choice of analysis tools, tutorials for the course will provided by:

-1.

 ### Optional Software